 Front Cover of Morris Henry Carroll’s Funeral Program

 This came in the other day and I was struck by how well this captures this great educator's persona.
-Mr. Carroll, of course, was the principal of Monroe Colored High and Carroll High School, which was named for his father.
+Mr. Carroll, of course, was the principal of Monroe Colored High and Carroll High School, which was named for his grandfather.